Welcome! Click here to pre-purchase your Inn of the Mountain Gods experiences:

 Where: Inn of the Mountain Gods

 Looking for family-friendly competition?
-The Gus Macker Tournament at Inn of the Mountain Gods is the original 3-on-3 basketball festival for basketball players who love the game.
-The tournament includes a slam-dunk contest and a 3-point contest with prizes totaling $1,500!
+The Gus Macker Tournament at Inn of the Mountain Gods is the original three-on-three basketball festival for basketball players who love the game.

-The event will be packed with family fun such as live local music, Native American arts and crafts, jumping balloons, and a family movie on the lawn at the Inn of the Mountain Gods on Saturday and Sunday evenings.
+The tournament also includes a slam-dunk contest with a $1,000 cash prize for the winner!
+The event will be packed with family fun such as live local music, Native American arts and crafts, jumping balloons, and more.

 women drinking beer at an outdoor festival